DefinitelyNotAnOrca/definitelynotanorca.github.io/pricing.md

 ### Service Call & Diagnostic Fee

 **FREE Phone consulation**
 If your machine is acting up, please give us a call.
 If it is possible for us to give you the advice (or simple instructions) to fix your machine, we are more than happy to give that over the phone.
-Also, if we can detrmine that the Service call would be a waste of your money (IE, spending $200 to fix a $300), we also will give that advice over the phone.
+Also, if we can detrmine that the Service call would be a waste of your money (IE, spending $200 to fix a $300 machine), we also will give that advice over the phone.

 **$150 Standard Service Call**
 This is the standard service call fee for Adventyr, but this 150 dollars includes: